xmos/lib_xua/doc/rst/sw.rst

 |newpage|

 *********************
-Implementation Detail
+Implementation detail
 *********************

 This chapter examines the implementation of the various components that make up ``lib_xua``.
 It also examines the integration of dependencies and supporting libraries.

 .. toctree::